Nata Lee Flaunts Practically Perfect Derrière In Minuscule Thong

-Blond bombshell Nata Lee has a booty that she can be proud of, and she does not seem to mind putting it on display on social media.
+Blond bombshell Nata Lee has a booty that she can be proud of and she does not seem to mind putting it on display on social media.
 On Monday, she took to Instagram to show it off in a skimpy thong and a leather jacket.

 Nata’s jacket was cropped and made of black leather.
 A belt hung loosely from the bottom edge and silver zippers on the edge of the sleeves added an edgy vibe to the number.

 What little of the model’s panties that could be seen were a slate gray.
-They featured a classic triangle shape at the top of her butt with thin straps that wrapped around her hips.
+They featured a classic triangle shape at the top of her butt and thin straps that wrapped around her hips.

-Nata styled her hair in loose waves, and she completed her look with a pair of black boots that went just over her knees.
+Nata styled her hair in loose waves and completed her look with a pair of black boots that went just over her knees.

 The camera captured the model in a room standing close to a white brick wall.
-Two wooden ladders leaned against the wall, and another one was situated a few feet from it.
+Two wooden ladders leaned against the wall and another one was situated a few feet from it.

-Nata stood with her backside toward the lens, and the photographer caught her from a side angle.
+Nata stood with her backside toward the lens, the photographer capturing her from a side angle.
 The image was cropped just below her knees, showing most of her body.
 She arched her back and held her hands next to her neck underneath her hair.
 The pose showed off her practically perfect butt and shapely thighs.
 Dimples on her lower back drew the eye to her slender waist.
 A large tattoo on the side of her hip called attention to her lower body.
 The angle of the snap also gave her followers a nice look at her flat abs.

 In the caption, she tagged the photographer.